goderich/dissertation/dissertation.md

 Matu'uwal consonants are less restricted in their distribution than in other Atayal dialects.
 Matu'uwal allows both /b/ and /g/ to occur in word-final position: *humab* 'to stab (AV)', *bicug* 'worm'.
 The affricate /c/ cannot occur word-finally: it merges with /t/, as detailed in @sec:merger-final-c-t.
 Unlike most Atayal dialects, Matu'uwal does allow /x/ to occur in word-initial position. [@li1981, p.
 240] identified only two lexical items with initial /x/, *xuwil* 'dog' and *xuxuʔ* 'breasts', and I have not encountered any other examples.

-Matu'uwal does not lenite all prepenultimate vowels, unlike Squliq, S'uli', C'uli', and Skikun.
+Matu'uwal does not lenite all prepenultimate vowels, unlike Squliq, S'uli, Klesan, and Skikun.
 It preserves vowel distinctions in the third-to-last syllable, as shown in @tbl:matuuwal-antepenult-vowels.

 : Vowel distinctions in the third-to-last syllable in Matu'uwal {#tbl:matuuwal-antepenult-vowels}